-Demand Driver Current Position Projection Impact on Services Demand Management Plan Limited supply limited supply of available contractors to complete its work on the Urban to be reliant on contractors to complete services pertaining to the Additional staffing, operating and capital resources will be required to maintain the Urban Forest & Natural Heritage System as costs increase overtime.
+Demand Driver Current Position Projection Impact on Services Demand Management Plan Limited supply of available contractors The City relies on a limited supply of available contractors to complete its work on the Urban Forest & Natural Heritage System.
+The City will continue to be reliant on contractors to complete services pertaining to the management of the Urban Forest & Natural Heritage System.
+Additional staffing, operating and capital resources will be required to maintain the Urban Forest & Natural Heritage System as costs increase overtime.
 The need for, and importance of, the development of strong asset management and lifecycle management strategies to ensure funding and capacity is available when needed.

 Park staff has identified risk management as a continuous improvement as they will begin to formalize and develop a framework in 2025.
 Staff prioritize assets by considering many factors such as the age, condition, location, usage and consequence of failure of the assets.
 Parks, Forestry & Environment staff will be working with the Corporate Asset Management (CAM) Office to develop comprehensive and reliable risk models so they can prioritize within, and across, various asset classes.
 A qualitative risk rating was used for the Tree Asset Class following the methodology outlined in the ANSI A300 (Part 9)-2011 Tree Risk Assessment.
 The two-part matrix first shows the likelihood of failure with the likelihood of impacting targets as shown in Table 2.
 The second matrix assesses the likelihood of failure and impact derived from the first matrix against the perceived consequences, to determine a qualitative risk rating as shown in Table 3.